 After you’ve done all of these to try and get yourself back on track with the progress you want, it can also be wise to take a reflective look at what you’re doing to get in and out of your training plateau.
 Reflection and monitoring are hugely important parts of any long-term plan, and exercising isn’t an exception.
 If you’re not seeing the results you want, you need to really think about it.

 When you take this reflective approach, it’s important to look at the goals you started with.
 Most of the time, it’s wise to reset your goal and make a new one, as you aren’t the same person that you were when you first started.
 You might have had more weight to lose when you first made the goal or more muscle to gain than you do now.
 Progress has to slow down eventually, or there would be nothing left to train for but maintenance, and that’s not how the human body is designed.

 Your goals should be as flexible as you are.

-All of these methods are important to consider when you find yourself getting stuck in a training plateau, but the key is to vary your training where you can.
-You also need to do what's right outside of your training, like rest well, eat right, and generally work as smart as you do hard.
+These methods are important to consider when you find yourself getting stuck in a training plateau, but the key is to vary your training where you can.
+You also need to do what’s right outside of your training, like rest well, eat right, and generally work as smart as you do hard.
 Stay motivated and keep pushing, and you should get there eventually.